Kiphire district: Tourism

-The limestone caves at Saluni, Mimi and other villages in Pungro subdivision are yet to be explored.
+The limestone caves at Salomi, Mimi and other villages in Pungro subdivision are yet to be explored.
 The Tizu/Zungki River is a national waterway.
 It was declared a national waterway in 2016.

 Transportation

 Air

 The nearest airports are Dimapur Airport and Imphal Airport located 307 and 318 kilometres from the district headquarters Kiphire.
 There are two helipads in the district.
 One is in Kiusam and the other is in Pungro.

 Rail

 The nearest railway station is Dimapur railway station located 313 kilometres from district headquarters Kiphire.

 Road

 The district is connected with roads and highways.
 The NH 202 passes through the district alongside other intra-district roads.
 Nagaland State Transport buses are available from Dimapur for Kiphire and Pungro.
 Private taxis can be availed as well.